"How do I pick where I’d like to work?"

 What is Employer Branding?

-It’s important to note the very stark delineation between consumer branding and employer branding.
-Consumer branding is what is marketed towards the client or customer base about the product or service, while employee branding is the reputation of the work environment, or in other words, what is marketed towards potential candidates!
+It’s important to note the delineation between consumer branding and employer branding.
+Consumer branding is what is marketed towards the client or customer base about the product or service, while employer branding is the reputation of the work environment, or in other words, what is marketed towards potential candidates!
 While the two need to be aligned, they are not the same.

 Why is Employer Branding important?